A WEEK SPENT IN A LUXURY HOTEL

 No trip to Penang can be made without mentioning the food.
 Oh!
 What a smorgasbord!
 There is everything imaginable here, but for starters, I want to try traditional Malaysian satay sticks liberally dipped in peanut sauce.
 I find these at the Northam Beach Cafe, a short distance from our hotel.
 As we eat, we watch the fishermen through the haze, as they finish their day on the water.
 Sipping beer from a thimble-sized glass and allowing the soft chicken satay meat melt in my mouth, I cannot think of anything better than this moment in time.

 Almost across the road from our hotel is a derelict Colonial house.
 One of the staff at the E & O tells me that the building is haunted.
 Developers have, on a few occasions, tried to find a way of restoring the building to bring it back to life.
-I take a walk around the perimeter of the building.
+I take a walk around the perimeter fence surrounding the decaying structure.
 It's beautiful.
-The colonial features, such as the windows and shutters, and the tall columns, are still intact.
+The colonial features, such as the windows and shutters and the tall columns, are still intact.
 The only problem I can see is that, without the benefit of a roof, the jungle has taken over, and the vegetation growing inside the house may be responsible for keeping it upright.
 This house has a long history.
 Built in the late 1880s it was once the grandest five-storey mansion in Northam Road.
 It was built by Cheah Tek Soon, a businessman who was also involved in the opium trade.
 Dying in 1915, the house was left to his niece, who later sold it to a property owner who turned it into a hotel.
 After that, it was used as a school.
 During World War II, it was requisitioned and used as an administration headquarters by the Japanese military.
 After the war, the top two storeys were removed and the Chih Chung Branch School occupied the building from 1949 to 1964, when it was again sold.
 I don't think the building is haunted and I hope that one day, someone can restore it.
 I'm not sure whether it's part of the UNESCO historical site, but it's facade is beautiful and is a fine example of Chinese/Malay Colonial architecture.
-Every one of these structures has a unique story and thank goodness Georgetown will forever maintain it character by holding on to these historic buildings.
+Every one of these structures has a unique story and thank goodness Georgetown shall forever maintain its character by holding on to these historic buildings.